Best Air Purifiers for Weed Smoke (2026)

 Room coverage: Up to 1,125 sq ft, which is enough for an entire apartment or multiple rooms with doors open.

 The catch: The price.
-At roughly $899, this is a serious investment.
+At roughly $1,199, this is a serious investment.
 Filter replacements are $70 to $200 depending on the stage, though they last much longer.
-No smart features or app connectivity.
+Smart control is limited to IQAir's AirVisual app, with no Alexa or Google Assistant support.

 3. Coway Airmega 400: Best for Large Rooms